uhd-urz/elAPI/README.md

 ### Installing elAPI as a library

-It is recommended to install elAPI inside a Python virtual environment with your preferred package manager (`pip`, `poetry`, `pipenv`, `rye`, `uv`, etc.) for use of its rich APIs for working with eLabFTW.
+It is recommended to install elAPI inside a Python virtual environment with your preferred package manager (`pip`, `poetry`, `pipenv`, `rye`, `uv`, etc.).
+With `uv`, for example, run `uv add elapi`.
 From inside a virtual environment, elAPI CLI can be invoked with `python -m elapi.cli`.
 At the moment, though, the documentation about using elAPI as a library is severely lacking.

 ## Getting started